civicrm/civicrm-dev-docs/docs/api/v3/usage.md

 });
 ```

-The AJAX interface is automatically available for web-pages generated through CiviCRM (such as standard CiviCRM web-pages, CiviCRM extensions, and custom CiviCRM templates).
+The AJAX interface is automatically available for web-pages generated through CiviCRM (such as standard CiviCRM web-pages, CiviCRM extensions and custom CiviCRM templates).

-The AJAX interface could be made available to other parts of the same website (e.g. a drupal module or wordpress widget) by calling `CRM_Core_Resources::singleton()->addCoreResources()`
+The AJAX interface could be made available to other parts of the same website (e.g. a Drupal module or WordPress widget) by calling `CRM_Core_Resources::singleton()->addCoreResources()`
 from php.
 Please note that the AJAX interface is subject to [API Security](/security/permissions.md#api-permissions)
 and [Same Origin Policy](http://en.wikipedia.org/wiki/Same_origin_policy).
-To use it from an external site or application, see REST interface documentation.
+To use it from an external site or application, see the REST interface documentation.

 ## Smarty